Beloit Society for Learning Unlimited

 Description:

-Today we see Ireland as a beautiful and prosperous country filled with happy people and great music and dance, but that has not always been the case.
-There were wars, famine, religious conflicts and centuries of British suppression.
+Today we see Ireland as a beautiful and prosperous country filled with happy people and great music and dance.
+But that has not always been the case.
+There were invasions, wars, famine, religious conflicts and centuries of British suppression.
+The long struggle for freedom lasted into the 20th century, capped with "The Troubles" in Northern Ireland.
 We will cover this history in the first hour of the class and enjoy the many types of Irish music after the break.

 When: